Fast, Free Auto Insurance Quotes

 - An insurance agent can tell you if you're eligible by looking at your Medicaid card number.

-- This is medical-only insurance: It covers your emergency treatment after a car accident and treatment of serious brain and spinal cord injuries up to $250,000.
+- This is medical-only insurance with limited benefits: It covers your emergency treatment after a car accident and treatment of serious brain and spinal cord injuries up to $250,000.
 It also has a $10,000 death benefit.

 - It costs $360 a year if you pay up-front, or $365 if you pay in two installments.